revk/ASCII/README.md

 # New ASCII
-The original ASCII (American Standard Code for Information Interchange) was developeed in the early '60s, and has been the foundation of unicode.
+The original ASCII (American Standard Code for Information Interchange) was developed in the early '60s, and has been the foundation of Unicode.
 It is the standard and we will be stuck with it forever.
 It is quite a well thought out standard, especially when you consider some of the constraints and issues of the day.

 However, with some hindsight, I think it could have been a little different.
 These changes would only work if I had a time machine and could change the original.
 I think these changes would have changed some of the behaviour that has come from ASCII being what it is.